About Orchestra Hall

 A renovated Orchestra Hall is part of the solution to the Orchestra’s financial issues.
 It offers an opportunity to attract new audiences, to reposition the Orchestra’s role in our community, to resize seating in the auditorium to match demand and to increase incremental revenue within the Hall.
 The donors who have generously contributed to the Orchestra’s capital building project have done so because they want to support the renovation of Orchestra Hall–understanding how critically important it is to the Minnesota Orchestra’s future.
-To date, $47 million dollars has been raised towards our $50 million goal—a sign of our community’s support of this project.

 The donors who have contributed to the Orchestra Hall renovation would not have contributed these funds if there weren’t a building project to support and we need to respect their intent.
 For example, the State of Minnesota provided $14 million (funds that we need to match) to support the renovation and these funds cannot be used for a different purpose.
 Similarly, many foundations and corporations have specific guidelines around capital support that our project fulfilled; this support cannot be re-allocated.

 Instead of fundraising for Orchestra Hall, why not raise additional endowment funds to support your musicians?

 We need to do both.
 Our comprehensive Building for the Future campaign allows donors the opportunity to choose which area of the organization they most wish to support and many of them have supported more than one area.
 The $110 million campaign has three components:

 • Orchestra Hall renovation (goal: $50 million) • Endowment support (goal: $30 million) • Artistic initiatives (such as touring, recording and special projects) (goal: $30 million)